France–Spain relations

 France–Spain relations are bilateral relations between France and Spain, in which both share a long border across the Pyrenees, other than one point which is cut off by Andorra.
 As two of the most powerful kingdoms of the early modern era, France and Spain fought a 24-year war (the Franco-Spanish War) until the signing of the Treaty of the Pyrenees in 1659.
-The treaty was signed on the Pheasant Island between the two nations, which has since been a condominium, changing its allegiances each six months.
+The treaty was signed on Pheasant Island between the two nations, which has since been a condominium, changing its allegiances each six months.

-Both nations are member states of the European Union (and both nations utilize the euro as currency) and are both members of the Council of Europe, OECD, NATO, Union for the Mediterranean, and the United Nations.
+Both nations are member states of the European Union (and both nations utilize the euro as currency); both are also members of the Council of Europe, OECD, NATO, Union for the Mediterranean, and the United Nations.

 History

 Medieval

 The entire mainlands of both Gaul and Hispania were possessions of the Roman Empire.

 While the term "Spain" may be improper when used to refer to France–Spain relations before the union of the Crown of Castile and the Crown of Aragon in 1476, there has always been important relations between what are now France and Spain.

-One important feature of those early relations was that counts from the Marca Hispanica and Navarre fought shoulder to shoulder with Frankish Kings (during the Carolingian dynasty), to protect Europe from the Al Andalus Muslim kingdom.
-Barcelona was a County of the Frankish Empire, under protection of the Franc Imperator.
+One important feature of those early relations was that counts from the Marca Hispanica and Navarre fought shoulder to shoulder with Frankish Kings (during the Carolingian dynasty), against the Al Andalus Muslim kingdom.
+Barcelona was a County of the Frankish Empire, under protection of the Frankish King/Emperor.